proboscide99/Z80-MBC2-V/README.md

 The **Z80-MBC2-V** is a variant of the popular Z80-MBC2 (Multi Boot Computer) by Just4Fun.

 ## Main Features
-- WizNet W5500 ethernet port with TELNET capability (remote terminal - CP/M 3.0 physical device - CBBS server)
+- WizNet W5500 ethernet port with TELNET capability (remote terminal - CP/M 3.0 physical device - CBBS)
 - 512KB Supercap-backed RAM (some of which can be used for a CP/M 3.0 RamDisk)
 - RC2014 bus for I/O and Memory expansion
 - Test points for internal signal testing